-People with Munchausen's syndrome often lie about symptoms that are difficult to disprove, such as having a severe headache or pretending to have a seizure
+People with Munchausen's syndrome often lie about symptoms that are difficult to disprove, such as having a severe headache or pretending to have a seizure.

-- have a very good medical knowledge
+- having very good medical knowledge

 Munchausen's by internet

 A relatively new condition has been labelled Munchausen's by internet.
 This is where a person joins an internet support group for people with a serious health condition, such as cystic fibrosis or leukaemia, and then claims to have the illness themselves.

 While these actions may only be confined to the internet, they can have an incredibly destructive effect on support groups and online communities.
 People with genuine health conditions have reported feelings of betrayal and anger upon discovering they have been lied to.

 One expert on Munchausen's by internet has compiled a list of warning signs that indicate someone may be affected by the condition, including:

 - posts and messages that contain large chunks of information and appear to have been directly copied from health websites, such as NHS Choices